 She paused in smearing the ointment on, looking up into his eyes.
-As usual, he tried to spot the human in them: the fainter glow, the specks of brown or black that no elf iris possessed.
+As usual, he tried to spot the human in them: the fainter glow, the speck of color that no elf iris possessed.
 As usual, he couldn’t tell.

 He took her other hand, gooey fingers and all.
 “But do you love me?”

 She looked up at him, and it wasn’t as awkward as he feared.
-For all they had both changed and kept so many secrets from one another, there was a familiarity there, like the toeprints in an old shoe.
+For all they had both changed and kept secrets from one another, there was a familiarity there, like toeprints in an old shoe.

 “Do I love you?” she echoed, half tease and half voiced thought.